vgwb/IEEDO/docs/minigames.md

 # Activities and Minigames
-these are candidates activities and games
+these are candidates activities and games for the IEEDO app.

 # Activities

 ## Writing Activities
 ![](_img/write.webp)